kiprenzo/Data-Analytics-Power-BI-Report/README.md

 # Data Analytics Power BI Report

 In this project I:
-- Performed ETL on a 120,000-record e-commerce data-set, extracting data from Azure Storage and Azure SQL Database accounts into Power BI
+- Performed ETL on a sample 120,000-record e-commerce data-set, extracting data from Azure Storage and Azure SQL Database accounts into Power BI
 - Transformed and cleaned data using Power Query to form a star-based schema data model including a custom date table, and implemented 25 DAX